 Preparation and Cooperation: You are expected to come to class, on time, prepared with the materials you need and with any work which is due.
+Your folder and the Reference Table SHOULD be with you each day we have class, this is Non-negotiable.
 You will be better able to contribute to discussions and ask relevant questions if you have done the required work and have been attentive in class.